Richard Dawkins Foundation for Reason and Science: History

 Dawkins describes his foundation's purpose this way:"Critical thinking is the real saviour of humankind.
 My foundation promotes respect for people who hold critical thinking as a cherished personal value and use it in day-to-day life.
 The logical counter to religious extremism is people who rely on evidence to make decisions.
 Yet the voice of secular people is maligned in this country.
-Forty-five percent of Americans think you have to believe in God to be moral.
+Forty-five per cent of Americans think you have to believe in God to be moral.
 Secular voices are considered immoral.
 They are not listened to on that basis.
 We must counter this baseless hostility to allow the contributions of secular people in vital national debates to count.
 Making secular views and people welcome in politics and policy-making will advance human safety, security, health, achievement, prosperity and most of all, science."The organization began accepting members in April 2015.

 Among its activities, RDFRS finances research into the psychology of belief and religion, finances scientific education programs and materials, and publicizes and supports secular charitable organisations.

 The foundation has been granted charitable status in the United Kingdom and status as a 501(c)(3) nonprofit private operating foundation in the United States.
 RDFRS financed research on the psychology of belief and religion, financed scientific education programs and materials, and publicised and supported charitable organisations that are secular in nature.
 The foundation also offers humanist, rationalist, and scientific materials through its website.